 In addition, all colleges use students’ highest scores in evaluating their applications.
 They choose the highest scores in one of two ways.
 Some schools combine the highest English, Math, Reading or Science scores from one test date with the highest English, Math, Reading or Science scores from another test date.
 If that’s the case, then you can send multiple test results (if you have taken the ACT multiple times) to that school.
 Other schools take the highest composite score from a single test date.
 Ask your college counselor or call a college directly to find out the school’s policy.
 In no case, however, is repeating the test detrimental.
 Most students now take the SAT and ACT two or three times, which is adequate for a well-prepared test-taker.

 How many times is the SAT or ACT offered each year?

-The ACT is offered nationally seven times a year in February, April, June, July, September, October and December.
-The SAT is offered nationally six times a year in March, May, June, August, October, November and December.
-High schools may also offer an in-school SAT or ACT test date in the spring of junior year.
+The ACT is offered nationally seven times a year in February, April, June, July, September, October, and December.
+The SAT is offered nationally six times a year in March, May, June, August, October, November, and December.
+High schools may also offer an in-school SAT or ACT test date in February, March or April of the junior year.

 How do I sign up for extended time on the SAT or ACT?

 If you have a documented physical or learning disability and normally receive extra time on your tests in school, then you are eligible to get extra time on the SAT and ACT as well.
 If you have a physical or learning disability and feel that you need extra time, but you do NOT normally receive extra time in school, then you must request an exception.
 In either case, there are a number of steps that you and/or your parents must take, so it is a good idea to get started early by finding out who your school’s Coordinator of Services for Students with Disabilities is and consulting with him.